nim-works/cps/README.md

 fail frequently, but it is in a state where we can begin to add tests and refinement.

-The included dispatcher is based upon [selectors](https://nim-lang.org/docs/selectors.html), so you can see how the features of that module will map quite easily to the following list.

-Windows is not supported by the included dispatcher yet due to the lack of native timer support in `selectors`, but [an ioselectors package that supports Windows](https://github.com/xflywind/ioselectors) is in an advanced stage of development.

-## Usage
+## Example Usage

-The provided `selectors`-based event queue is imported as `cps/eventqueue`.
 The `cps` macro will use whatever return value you specify to determine the type of your continuations.
+This type is typically a `ref object of RootObj` so you can use it with inheritance.

+The included sample `selectors`-based event queue is imported as `cps/eventqueue` in this example, but again, this is something that you can swap out with the implementation of your choice.

 ```nim
 # all cps programs need the cps macro to perform the transformation